 Program: M.S., Computer Science

 Students in the Computer Science M.S. program complete 30 units of graduate work, including a 6-unit thesis.
-The core of the graduate program in Computer Science comprises advanced courses in computation theory, algorithms and data structures, system architecture and software engineering.
-The electives in either program may be chosen to form a concentration in an area of specialization or to provide a broadly-based program of study, whichever is more consistent with the selected thesis or graduate project.
+The core of the program comprises advanced courses in computation theory, algorithms and data structures, system architecture, computer networking and software engineering.
+The electives may be chosen to form a concentration in an area of specialization or to provide a broadly based program of study, whichever is more consistent with the selected thesis.

 A. Requirements for Admission

 For admission to the Master of Science program in Computer Science, applicants must meet the requirements of the University as listed in this Catalog, take the Graduate Record Examination (GRE), submit the results to the University and be accepted to the program by the Computer Science department.
 Each applicant’s transcripts and GRE scores will be reviewed by the Computer Science department to determine if the student shows high promise of success in the program.
 Applicants who have completed an ABET-accredited Computer Science Bachelor of Science program with a GPA of 3.0 or better and have met all other entry requirements are exempt from the GRE requirement.

 Requirements for Classified Status

 To attain fully classified graduate status in the program, students must complete any required prerequisite undergraduate material, pass the Upper Division Writing Proficiency Exam and have a 3.0 GPA for all work taken as a conditionally classified student.
 Information about the prerequisite material can be obtained from the graduate coordinator.